Pointwise Assouad dimension for measures: Introduction

+The structure of the paper is as follows.
+We begin by establishing some notation and recalling basic results concerning Assouad dimensions of sets and measures in Section \ref{sec:prelim}.
+In Section \ref{sec:pw_assouad} we discuss some basic properties of the pointwise Assouad dimension and its relations to various existing notions of dimension.
+In particular, we observe that the pointwise Assouad dimension is always bounded from above by the global Assouad dimension, and that the inequality can be strict.
+To contrast this, we devote the rest of the paper to the study of the cases where the maximal pointwise Assouad dimension coincides with the global one.
+In fact, we show that in many classical constructions we have an \emph{exact dimensionality property}, meaning

-This paper is structured as follows: In Section \ref{sec:prelim} we establish some notation and recall basic results concerning Assouad dimensions of sets and measures.
-In Section \ref{sec:pw_assouad} we introduce the pointwise Assouad dimension and discuss its properties in relation to the existing notions of dimension.
-In Section \ref{sec:qb-meas} we work in a general setting of quasi-Bernoulli measures supported on strongly separated self-conformal sets and prove an exact dimensionality property for the pointwise Assouad dimension of these measures.
-In Section \ref{sec:invmeas} we compute the Assouad dimension of a class of place dependent invariant measures and use the results of the previous section to obtain the almost sure pointwise Assouad dimension.
-Finally, in Section \ref{sec:ssm} we show that the exact dimensionality property holds for doubling self-similar measures, even when the strong separation condition is relaxed to the open set condition.
-We also establish the property for self-affine measures on Bedford-McMullen carpets satisfying the very strong separation condition.
+for $\mu$-almost every $x$.
+This is analogous to the classical exact dimensionality property for the local dimension, which the measure is said to satisfy if $\dim_{\mathrm{loc}}(\mu,x)=\dim_{\mathrm{H}}\mu$, for $\mu$-almost every $x$.
+We start with the general setting of quasi-Bernoulli measures supported on strongly separated self-conformal sets in Section \ref{sec:qb-meas}, and in Theorem \ref{thm:quasi-bernoulli-exact-assouad} prove the exact dimensionality property (\ref{eq:exact_dimensionality}) for these measures.
+The results are complemented in in Section \ref{sec:invmeas}, where we provide an explicit formula for the Assouad dimension of certain invariant measures for place dependent probabilities in Theorem \ref{thm:pw_ssc_formula}.
+These place dependent invariant measures satisfy the assumptions of Section \ref{sec:qb-meas} so as a corollary we obtain the almost sure formula for the pointwise Assouad dimension as well.
+In the final Section \ref{sec:ssm} we are interested in self-similar and self-affine measures.
+In Theorems \ref{thm:osc_formula} and \ref{thm:bm_exact_dimensionality}, we prove the exact dimensionality property (\ref{eq:exact_dimensionality}) for self-similar measures satisfying the open set condition and self-affine measures on certain Bedford-McMullen carpets, respectively.